Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Results

 where $\mathbf{b} = \mathbf{B}/|\mathbf{B}|$ is the unit vector of the magnetic field.
 Moreover, the pressure gradient is the major driving force of field-aligned dynamics in response to energy deposition in the chromosphere.
 We present the pressure-driven vertical acceleration $a_{p\,z}$, which is evaluated by

-in the same temperature surfaces in Panels (g) -- (i).
+on the same temperature surfaces in Panels (g) -- (i).

 Strong downflows are found in temperatures over one MK at locations where the brightest ribbons are observed in the center of the active region and are cospatial with the strongest downward pressure gradient acceleration.
 Slightly weaker condensations are present in the extended ribbons.
-In the hottest surface, which corresponds to a slightly higher geometric height, the partition of upflows prevails, whereas are some points along the ribbon may still exhibit downflows.
+On the hottest surface, which corresponds to a slightly higher geometric height, the partition of upflows prevails, whereas some points along the ribbon may still exhibit downflows.
 An extensive area off the flare ribbons is dominated by upflows from one MK.
-This is also consistent with the blue patches in \figref{fig:ribbon} (h), where the pressure gradient drives a very weak condensation at lower temperatures but evident evaporation at higher temperatures.
+This is also consistent with the blue patches in \figref{fig:ribbon} (h), where the pressure gradient drives very weak condensations at lower temperatures but evident evaporations at higher temperatures.

-The dynamics observed in the simulation are attributed to the energy deposition in the chromosphere.
+The dynamics observed in the simulation are attributed to energy deposition in the chromosphere.
 In this simulation, conduction is the main agent that transports the magnetic energy that is released by reconnections in the corona down to the lower atmosphere.
 The bottom row of \figref{fig:ribbon} displays the thermal conduction flux in the three layers with increasing temperature (increasing height as well).
-A downward energy flux greater than $10^{11}$\,erg/cm$^{2}$/s is presents in the higher layers, which is comparable to the strongest energy injection rate assumed in radiative hydrodynamics calculations for solar flares \citep[e.g., ][]{Allred+al:2015,Reep+al:2015,Kowalski+al:2017}, whereas the energy flux decays significantly with height and becomes the order of $10^9$\,erg/cm$^{2}$/s at the surface of lower temperatures.
+A downward energy flux greater than $10^{11}$\,erg/cm$^{2}$/s is present in the higher layers, which is comparable to the strongest energy injection rate assumed in radiative hydrodynamics calculations for solar flares \citep[e.g., ][]{Allred+al:2015,Reep+al:2015,Kowalski+al:2017}, whereas the energy flux decays significantly with height and becomes the order of $10^9$\,erg/cm$^{2}$/s on the surface at lower temperatures.
 This decay indicates a deposition of energy in this volume, particularly along the flare ribbons, where significant condensations and evaporations are driven by downward/upward pressure gradient forces.